ta4j/ta4j-wiki/Moving-Average-Indicators.md

 Notes:
 - `AbstractEMAIndicator` is an internal base class used by EMA-family implementations, not a standalone trading indicator.
 - Commit `d0ef59e7` (2026-02-06, "Update Indicator Unstable Counts") adjusted warmup/unstable behavior for multiple averages (for example `SMAIndicator`, `DoubleEMAIndicator`, `TripleEMAIndicator`) without introducing new average indicator types.
-- Through commit `279d9056` (2026-03-05), the public class surface in `org.ta4j.core.indicators.averages` remains stable: 23 concrete moving-average indicators plus `AbstractEMAIndicator` as the internal EMA base (while other packages in the same version window added APIs such as `BarSeriesManager#runWalkForward(...)` and `BacktestExecutor#executeWithWalkForward(...)`).
+- Through commit `90aa7495` (2026-03-26), the public class surface in `org.ta4j.core.indicators.averages` remains stable: 23 concrete moving-average indicators plus `AbstractEMAIndicator` as the internal EMA base (while other packages in the same version window added APIs such as `ElliottWaveAnalysisRunner` and the 0.22.4 volume indicators).

 ## Classification of Moving Averages